duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_advanced_handle_functions.md

 Trigger words are coarse filters; they may send you queries you cannot handle.
 Your instant answer should return nothing in these cases.
 As such, you generally need to further qualify the query in your code.

-There are any number of techniques for doing this qualification.
-One of the most popular is to return as soon as a query can be disqualified.
+There are many techniques for doing this qualification.
+One of the most popular is to `return` as soon as a query can be disqualified.

 As an example, the [Base Goodie's](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/Base.pm) has a `return` statement paired with an `unless` right on the first line of its `handle` function: